bhuone-garbu/maze-solver/README.md

 RRRRDDDD
 </pre>

-<h5>display maze flag</h5>
+<h4>The display maze flag</h4>

-If <code>-d</code> flag is provided, it also prints the text version of maze like the one above:
+If **-d** flag is provided, it also prints the text version of maze like the one above:

 <pre>
-~$ ./bhuone-maze-solver small-maze.txt maze-path.txt -d
+$ ./bhuone-maze-solver small-maze.txt maze-path.txt -d

 Displaying maze:
 +-+-+-+-+-+